What Have I Done to Deserve This? (song): Commercial performance

 When released as a single in August 1987, "What Have I Done to Deserve This?" became a top 3 hit on both sides of the Atlantic.

 In the United Kingdom it debuted at number 10 before peaking at number 2, where it remained for two consecutive weeks.

 In the United States "What Have I Done to Deserve This" peaked at number 2 on the Billboard Hot 100, becoming the fourth top ten hit for Pet Shop Boys as well as the biggest hit of Springfield's career in the United States.

 The song also helped revive Springfield's career and led to an increase of sales and interest in her previous songs.
 The single made it to number 1 on the Irish singles chart, where it was Pet Shop Boys' second number 1 hit in the space of just six weeks.

 In the UK, the song is the fourth most streamed Pet Shop Boys song of all time.

 Music video

-The music video was filmed at the O2 Brixton Academy in London, featuring a female chorus line and male members of the pit orchestra.
-It made significant use of the theatre drapes and stage curtains for dramatic effect.
-The song also appears on the film It Couldn't Happen Here (1988), where it is briefly played in instrumental form and as a duet mimed by Tennant and co-star Barbara Windsor.
+The music video was directed by Eric Watson and was filmed at Brixton Academy in London, featuring a female chorus line and male members of the pit orchestra.
+Lowe played one of the musicians, using his own trombone, and Tennant played a singer, both in black tie.
+Springfield also appeared to sing her parts.
+The video made significant use of the stage curtains for dramatic effect, with Lowe dancing behind them as the silhouettes of the showgirls could be seen from the other side.

+The song also appears in the film It Couldn't Happen Here (1988), where it is briefly played in instrumental form and as a duet mimed by Tennant and co-star Barbara Windsor.